stark1tty/awesome-PhD/README.md

 - [CV MAKER](https://www.cvmaker.uk/): An inexpensive, paid CV formatting tool for generating colourful, professional looking resumes.
 - [OPEN-RESUME](https://github.com/xitanggg/open-resume): OpenResume is a powerful free, open-source resume builder and resume parser.
 - [REACTIVE RESUME](https://rxresu.me/): Reactive Resume is a free and open source resume builder that's built to make the mundane tasks of creating, updating and sharing your resume as easy as 1, 2, 3.
 With this app, you can create multiple resumes, share them with recruiters or friends through a unique link and print it as a PDF, all for free, no ads, no tracking, without losing the integrity and privacy of your data.
+- [SWIFTCOVER](https://swiftcover.ai/): AI cover letter generator; help for improving your template.

 #### Development
+- [EURAXESS VITAE](https://www.vitae.ac.uk/): Vitae is the global leader in supporting the professional development of researchers, experienced in working with institutions as they strive for research excellence, innovation, and impact.
+UK based.
 - [PHD COMPETENCE MODEL](https://phdcompetencemodel.nl/): This is "a self-assessment tool to help PhD candidates more efficiently direct their time towards improving skills areas that are most needed for their own personal career development."
-- [VITAE](https://www.vitae.ac.uk/): Vitae is the global leader in supporting the professional development of researchers, experienced in working with institutions as they strive for research excellence, innovation and impact.
-UK based.

 #### Interviews
 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.